-Macroeconomic Conditions and COVID-19
+Macroeconomic Conditions

-We have been monitoring the current economic environment in the U.S. and globally - characterized by heightened inflation (including changes in wages), rising interest rates, supply chain issues and slower growth.
+We have been monitoring the current economic environment in the U.S. and globally - characterized by heightened inflation (including changes in wages), rising interest rates, supply chain issues, slower growth and recent banking system volatility.
 Such macroeconomic conditions may continue to evolve in ways that are difficult to fully anticipate and may also include increased levels of unemployment and/or a recession.
 Some or all of these market factors have and could continue to adversely affect our payment volumes from the consumer loan market, the receivables management industry and consumer and commercial spending.
 The effect of these events on our financial condition, results of operations and cash flows is uncertain and cannot be predicted at this time.
+Finally, the impact of all of these various events on our results in 2023 may not be necessarily indicative of their impact on our results in 2024.